k2bd/my_fish/README.md

  - Return a move within the time limit or a random move will be made

 # TODO:
- - Currently expanding the game tree involves a deep copy of a game class.
+ - Currently expanding the game tree involves a deep copy of the whole gameBoard.
 This can be vastly improved with a simpler game state.
  - Trivial MCTS bot doesn't work, no idea why.